rougier/rougier/README.md

 ![GitHub stars](https://img.shields.io/github/stars/rougier/scientific-visualization-book?style=social)
 ![](https://img.shields.io/badge/Scientific_Python-Volume_II-orange?style=flat)
 [**Scientific Visualization: Python & Matplotlib**](https://github.com/rougier/scientific-visualization-book) An open access book on scientific visualization using Python and Matplotlib to be released in 2020.
 Sources will be available, the PDF will be open-access and the printed book will cost 50$.
-You can [support](https://www.paypal.me/NicolasPRougier/25) the book or [sponsor me](https://github.com/sponsors/rougier).
+You can [support](https://www.paypal.me/NicolasPRougier/25) the book or [sponsor me](https://github.com/sponsors/rougier) or **[nominate me](https://stars.github.com/nominate)**.